paketo-buildpacks/yourkit/README.md

 [y]: https://www.yourkit.com

 ## Behavior

 This buildpack will participate if all the following conditions are met

 * `$BP_YOURKIT_ENABLED` is set

-The buildpack will do the following:
+The buildpack will do the following at build time:

-* Contributes a Java agent to a layer and configures `$JAVA_TOOL_OPTIONS` to use it
+* Contributes a Java agent to a layer
+* Contributes a helper that configures the agent at runtime

+The helper binary runs at launch time and executes before your application.
+It reads the `BPL_*` configuration settings and uses them to configure the YourKit agent.

 ## Configuration

 | Environment Variable | Description
 | -------------------- | -----------
 | `$BP_YOURKIT_ENABLED` | Whether to contribute YourKit support